oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 then the body of the final `200 OK` response MUST be represented as an HTTP message, as described in [RFC9110](#rfc9110), which is the full HTTP response to the completed asynchronous operation.

+If a client queries the status monitor resource with a [`wait`](#Preferencewait) preference, the preference applies to the status query and not to the original request that is processed asynchronously.
+A server may
+- ignore the `wait` preference on a status query, or
+- respond with `202 Accepted` to indicate that asynchronous processing of the original request is probably still ongoing if it cannot finish the status query within the given length of time.

 A `DELETE` request sent to the status monitor resource requests that the asynchronous processing be canceled.
 A `200 OK` or a